-M1 is one of ChooseFI’s favorite robo-investors that offers many different types of options to invest your emergency fund at a high return.
+M1 Finance is one of ChooseFI’s favorite robo-investors that offers many different types of options to invest your emergency fund at a high return.
 And you don’t have to be a financial guru to invest in securities such as ETFs and stocks, which offer a much higher return than savings accounts.
 Finally, there are zero fees to invest or withdraw funds.

 Further reading: Investing 101 | The Ultimate Guide To Investing